CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/GettingstartedAll/EX05_Gettingstarted.md

 ## Overview

-This lab is intended for AI developers, data scientists, cloud engineers, and AI enthusiasts aiming to gain hands-on experience in building, refining, and evaluating AI workflows using Azure AI Foundry's Prompt Flow.
-Participants will learn to initialize Prompt Flow projects, create and customize prompts, and build flows using LLM and Prompt tools.
-The lab also focuses on prompt engineering best practices, including structuring input queries for optimal AI performance and iterating on prompt design for consistent, accurate results.
-Through practical exercises, participants will develop, test, and monitor AI-driven workflows to enhance reliability and output quality.
+This lab is intended for AI developers, data scientists, cloud engineers, and AI enthusiasts aiming to gain hands-on experience in building, testing, and deploying AI workflows using Azure AI Foundry's Prompt Flow.
+Participants will learn to initialize Prompt Flow projects, create and customize prompts, and develop flows using LLM and Prompt tools.
+The lab also guides participants through designing and implementing chat flows, testing them, and deploying them into production.
+Through practical exercises, participants will explore prompt engineering, monitor flow execution, and integrate custom copilots into real-world applications.

 ## Objectives

-This lab is designed to equip participants with hands-on experience in building and refining AI workflows using **Azure AI Foundry's Prompt Flow**.
-By completing this lab, participants will learn to create effective prompts, develop flows with LLM tools, and optimize prompt design for improved AI performance.
+This lab is designed to equip participants with hands-on experience in building, testing, and deploying AI workflows using Azure AI Foundry's Prompt Flow.
+By completing this lab, participants will learn to create and refine prompts, develop and monitor flows with LLM tools, and implement chat flows for real-world applications.

 - **Initialize a Prompt Flow Project**: ou will learn how to set up a structured Prompt Flow project in Azure AI Foundry by creating a project directory, configuring essential files, and organizing resources to streamline the design, testing, and refinement of prompt-based AI workflows.